caddyserver/website/src/docs/markdown/caddyfile/directives/try_files.md

 try_files <files...>
 ```

 - **<files...>** is the list of files to try.
 The URI will be rewritten to the first one that exists.
 To match directories, append a trailing forward slash `/` to the path.
 All file paths are relative to the site [root](/docs/caddyfile/directives/root).
 Each argument may also contain a query string, in which case the query string will also be changed if it matches that particular file.
+The last item in the list may be a number prefixed by `=` (e.g. `=404`), which as a fallback, will emit an error with that code; the error can be caught and handled with [`handle_errors`](/docs/caddyfile/directives/handle_errors).

 ## Expanded form